HMS Rosario (J219): Design and description

-The reciprocating ships had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
+The ships had two Parsons geared steam turbines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2000 ihp and gave a maximum speed of 16.5 kn.
 They carried a maximum of 660 LT of fuel oil that gave them a range of 5000 nmi at 10 kn.

 The Algerine class was armed with a QF 4 in Mk V anti-aircraft gun and four twin-gun mounts for Oerlikon 20 mm cannon.
 The latter guns were in short supply when the first ships were being completed and they often got a proportion of single mounts.
 By 1944, single-barrel Bofors 40 mm mounts began replacing the twin 20 mm mounts on a one for one basis.
 All of the ships were fitted for four throwers and two rails for depth charges.